-In joining Lewis Silkin, a highly respected legal brand, Ablett & Stebbing came in as the ‘owners’ of the prosecution practice.
+Through the merger of Lewis Silkin, a highly respected legal brand, Ablett & Stebbing came in as the ‘owners’ of the prosecution practice.
 Their goals and priorities were thus met.
 Under the Lewis Silkin umbrella, the integrity of Ablett & Stebbing work would not only remain intact but also be further enhanced by Lewis Silkin’s excellent reputation and standing.
 All patent professionals could continue to provide high quality commercial advice to existing clients, as well as having access to a wider market.

-Lewis Silkin gained a new set of IP prosecution clients, a well-populated database system and expertise of IP professionals covering not only media, brands and technology, but also newer areas such as chemistry, life sciences and engineering.
+Through the merger of Lewis Silkin and Ablett Stebbing, Lewis Silkin gained a new set of IP prosecution clients, a well-populated database system and expertise of IP professionals covering not only media, brands and technology, but also newer areas such as chemistry, life sciences and engineering.
 The acquisition effectively created a ‘one-stop-shop’ servicing all IP needs, from creation through to prosecution, management and enforcement.
 The acquisition saw the number of partners in Lewis Silkin’s Brands IP team grow to 16.